dreadlord-sedai/Blog-Of-The-Trident/README.md

     ```

 ## Usage
-1. **Register an account** at the registration page.
+1. **Register an account** and choose your House allegiance.
 2. **Login** with your credentials.
-3. **Create a profile** or edit your existing one.
+3. **Create a profile** with your character name and customize it with your house's colors.
-4. **Write blog posts** by clicking on "New Post" button.
+4. **Write blog posts** about the latest events in Westeros by clicking the "New Scroll" button.
-5. **Browse other users'** blogs and profiles.
+5. **Browse other users'** blogs and profiles from across the Seven Kingdoms.
-6. **Send messages** to other users through the messaging system.
+6. **Send ravens** (messages) to other users through the messaging system.

 ## API Endpoints
 Blog of the Trident provides several API endpoints for programmatic access:

 - `GET /api/users/<id>` - Get user information
+- `GET /api/houses` - Get list of all houses
 - `GET /api/posts/<id>` - Get post information
 - `POST /api/posts` - Create a new post (authentication required)
 - `PUT /api/posts/<id>` - Update a post (authentication required)
 - `DELETE /api/posts/<id>` - Delete a post (authentication required)

 ## Error Handling
-The application includes custom error pages:
+The application includes custom ASOIF-themed error pages:
-- 404 Not Found
+- 404 Not Found - "The page you seek is as lost as Arya Stark in Braavos"
-- 500 Internal Server Error
+- 500 Internal Server Error - "Something went wrong, the Maesters are working on it"
 - Additional error handlers for API error responses

 ## Contributing